taro-nakajima/NMschool_2021_handson_HRC_day1/README.md

 4. Procedures of neutron inelastic scattering experiment.
     1. How to make a plan for an inelastic scattering experiment.
     2. How to determine an appropriate incident energy (TOF diagram)
     3. Problem 1.
-Calculate a phase offset for the target $E_i$. (gnuplot scriptを提供。
+Calculate a phase offset for the target $ E_i $. (gnuplot scriptを提供。
   1. Multi-Ei method (10 min)
   Problem 2 Calculate other Eis when the target Ei of 160 meV is obtained by rotating the Fermi chopper with a frequency of 200 Hz.
 (30 min) TOF diagramが描けるgnuplot scriptを提供。
   1. Q-E trajectories in a 2D reciprocal lattice space (single crystal).
 (15 min)